bw-math/bw-math/docs/source/notes/probability/01_COMBINATORICS.rst

 Three of your friends, Aletheia, Bertha and Cornelius, are running a foot race to determine who is the fastest.
 As a diligent statistician, rather than participate in the festitivities, you decide to turn into a bookie and take bets from your other friends on who is going to win the race.
 In order to assign odds to each outcome, you first have to know *how many ways* the race can finish.

-How many ways can this race between Aletheia, Bertha and Cornelius finish?
-Before toggling the solution below, try and figure out the answer by listing each possible outcome and then totaling the results.
+*Well*, my fellow statistician, how many ways *can* this race between Aletheia, Bertha and Cornelius finish?
+Before toggling the solution below, try and figure out the answer by listing each possible outcome and then totaling the number of results.

 .. collapse:: Solution